s-fairchild/HuntTheWumpus/Requirement/UseCase.md

 * Hunt the Wumpus game system has been setup on the website.

 **Post-Condition**
-* The player has completed the game and exited the application.
+* The player has completed the game.

 **Normal Flow**